About the Faculty

 The Faculty in Brief

-Unlike other universities in Yemen, where veterinary medicine is incorporated in the Faculty of Agriculture, the Faculty of Veterinary Medicine of Sana’a University is an independent faculty as the university is interested in this major since its establishment in 1970.
-This reflects the university leadership’s endeavor to establish new colleges that keep pace with the various development paths.
-The Faculty of Veterinary Medicine is one of the most important faculties that serve sustainable development of livestock, which is a substantial production sector in terms of food security and self-sufficiency of animal products, including meat, dairy, eggs and fisheries.
-The faculty offers a five-year Veterinary Medicine Bachelor Program, which consists of 10 semesters, where the student is required to pass (65) courses of 195 credit hours.
+Unlike other universities in Yemen, where veterinary medicine is incorporated into the Faculty of Agriculture, the Faculty of Veterinary Medicine (FVM) at Sana’a University is an independent faculty.
+The university has shown a keen interest in this field since its establishment in 1970.
+This reflects the university leadership’s commitment to establishing new faculties that align with various development paths.
+FVM plays a crucial role in promoting the sustainable development of the livestock sector, which is vital for food security and the self-sufficiency of animal products, including meat, dairy, eggs, and fisheries.
+FVM offers a five-year Bachelor Program in Veterinary Medicine, consisting of 10 semesters.
+During this program, students are required to complete 65 courses, totaling 195 academic credit hours.

 Dean's message